Asherpayn/Album_artwork_downloader/README.md

 A program that allows you to download album artwork from spotify, usefull for adding artwork to mp3 files or albums on ipods.

 **my attempt at "vibe coding"**
+I created this as i needed to get album artork for my ipod.
+Itunes does have a similar function but i only have a windows xp laptop that isnt supported by apple.
+So it *also* barely works.

 # Before you start
 you will need to install python the following python packages: